A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and

 \section{Introduction}

-In various oceanic systems, significant horizontal density differences are induced by differential surface buoyancy sources, resulting from spatially varying heating, precipitation, evaporation, river run-off etc. These drive a sedate flow that leads eventually to a sinking of heavier water under lighter water.
-If the differential sources are transient, and no other forces are at play, the system will equilibrate through stratification, mixing and diffusion.
-However, if the differential forcing continues, a stable circulation may ensue; this phenomenon is commonly termed horizontal convection \citep[]{HughesGriffiths2008}.
-One well-known geophysical example is the Atlantic Meridional Overturning Circulation (AMOC), an important component of Earth's climate system \citep{BuckleyMarshall2016, johnson2019recent}, induced in part by differential heating and freshwater sources between the equator and high latitudes \citep{ferreira2018atlantic}.
+In various oceanic systems, significant horizontal density differences are induced by differential surface buoyancy sources, such as spatially varying heating, precipitation, evaporation, ice formation, and ice melting.
+These drive a sedate flow that leads, eventually, to the sinking of heavier water under lighter water.
+While transient sources allow the system to equilibrate through stratification and mixing, a continuous differential horizontal forcing may sustain a stable circulation.
+One well-known geophysical example is the Atlantic Meridional Overturning Circulation (AMOC), an important component of Earth's climate system \citep{BuckleyMarshall2016, johnson2019recent}, induced in part by differential heating and freshwater sources between the equator and high latitudes \citep{FerreiraEtAl2019}.